 Although exercises and barefoot walking are a big piece of the puzzle, this is one of the few times when there’s a shortcut: toe spreaders.

-Toe spreaders are little devices that fit between the toes and hold them spread apart.
+Toe spreaders are contraptions that fit between the toes and hold them spread apart.
 You instantly get better circulation, and as you walk around in them, your toe bones and muscles gradually restored to better alignment.